 The VORTEX fosters educational programming, including our award-winning Summer Youth Theatre.
-For 25 years, The VORTEX’s Summer Youth has teamed teenagers with adult professionals in a fully produced play from a diverse cannon of exceptional dramatic literature.
+For almost three decades, The VORTEX’s Summer Youth has teamed teenagers with adult professionals in a fully produced play from a diverse cannon of exceptional dramatic literature.
 This free program has impacted the lives of students and artistic mentors for more than a generation.
 Internships and work-study jobs integrate university students into The VORTEX, providing them with valuable theatre experience outside of academia.

 The VORTEX anchors a dynamic and cherished home for the arts of the 21st century, located in East Austin and open year round.
 Co-productions and rentals support many theatre companies, artists, musicians, and service organizations.
 The Butterfly Bar @The VORTEX is open seven nights a week and provides a cultural harbor and distinct destination for community events including arts markets, librarian happy hour, TGQ meet-ups, trivia, dance and fitness classes, fundraisers, local music showcases, and gallery art openings as well as some of Austin’s best handcrafted cocktails.